Luchorigami/AnomETAS/README.md

   - The ETAS expected number of event that depend on the magnitude distribution observed before and within the window.
 The natural variations of this number are distributed along a Poisson law
   - The probability of observing at least the observed number of events considering the ETAS expected number of events.

 We consider that a p-value below 0.01 is likely to evidence a non-ETAS behaviour.
-In these case the high sismic activity observed can't be explained by typical ETAS eartquakes interactions.
+In these case the high seismic activity observed can't be explained by typical ETAS eartquakes interactions.

 Contact:
 Luc Moutote - PhD student - Institut Terre & Environnement de Strasbourg | ITES | UMR 7063